-Make your own toasting goblets! #Food Porn#renaissance#steal-this-idea#toasting September 30 | Megan Finley meganfinley Screw toasting flutes — OBT member m_notes79 and her partner are going to be using these toasting GOBLETS that she and her future father-in-law hand made on a lathe!
+Make your own toasting goblets! #Food Porn#renaissance#steal-this-idea#toasting September 30 | Megan Finley meggyfin Screw toasting flutes — Offbeat Bride Tribe member m_notes79 and her partner are going to be using these toasting GOBLETS that she and her future father-in-law hand made on a lathe!
 She explains: My future father-in-law loves to turn wood on his lathe and is always looking for a new project.
 He ended up making 5 goblets.
 (I got to help turn the smaller goblet of the two pictured!)
 Three out of White Oak and two out of Maple.
 The two that are pictured are the White Oak ones.
 I helped to finish the goblets with a salad bowl finish.
 These win for coolest toasting flute alternatives!
-Reporter Name * Reporter Email * Original text Enter the original text here.
+Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Megan Finley is the Associate Publisher and Editorial Overlord.
-When she's not slaving away for the Empire, she's sharing her dork side on her own blog. @meganfinley @meggyfin PREVIOUS Lara & Steve's colorful DIY geek-fest wedding NEXT Wedding photo retouching that's about making your pics WAY more awesome Toggle comments [ 7 ] These would be especially awesome if you were forgoing the champagne toast for beer or mead or cider or something!
+Fix Typo Megan Finley Megan Finley is the LA-based Editorial Overlord of the Offbeat Empire, and a total geeky snarky jackass.
+When she's not writing, editing, and sleeping, she's eating, drinking, and consuming pop-culture.
+You can snoop into her personal life over on her website Funk in Deep Freeze! @meganfinley @meggyfin PREVIOUS Lara & Steve's colorful DIY geek-fest wedding NEXT Wedding photo retouching that's about making your pics WAY more awesome Show/Hide comments [ 7 ] These would be especially awesome if you were forgoing the champagne toast for beer or mead or cider or something!
 Huzzah for a cool alternative!
 1 agrees Reply What we are intending to put in the goblets is a mead type of wine called Ceaderberg Spice. (plus at the reception there will also be hot apple cider :D) Reply These are fantastical!!!
 He should put them on Etsy, I bet they would sell right away!
 So cool!
 2 agree Reply Those are beautiful!
 I want some for myself!
 Reply we had one like this that my parents had a local wood artist make as a surprise for us to use in the ceremony (I had secretly wanted one but didn't dare pay the price I had seen the few advertised for).
 Ours had to loose rings that encircle the stem of the goblet, but the whole thing is carved from one piece of wood-symbolizing unbrokenness, unity etc. It is a an Irish wedding tradition that if you drink from this two ring cupped on your wedding, your vows/commitment will be blessed-it was such a gift that they went out of their way to do that for us.
 Reply Photos of it on Flickr http://www.flickr.com/photos/52643971@N04/4945958073/ and http://www.flickr.com/photos/52643971@N04/4946543820/ Reply Maureen, love love LOVE this!
 I am now thinking I have to steal the idea, no matter how much the goblets might cost.
 We have a local woodworking shop, perhaps one of the guys there would do it for me….
 Thanx!
 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked *Comment Participate in this conversation via email No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.